-Relax that "pro gamer talk"...
-This is much more than frames and numbers.
+Relax the "pro gamer talk"... this is much more than frames and numbers.

-Add TFG to your Favorites / Bookmarks if you haven't...
-You'll thank me later.
+Add TFG to your Favorites / Bookmarks right

 lore, cosplayer, or game developer?

-You'll find exactly what you're looking for here on TFG... and then
+There's a good chance you'll find exactly what you're looking for here on TFG... and

 Best viewed in 1440